June Squibb: Breakthrough

 In 2013, Squibb starred opposite Bruce Dern in the road comedy-drama film Nebraska, directed by Alexander Payne.
 She received positive reviews for her performance.
 Film critic Christy Lemire from RogerEbert.com called her a "scene-stealer", while Peter Travers from the Rolling Stone called her "priceless".
 She received Boston Society of Film Critics Award for Best Supporting Actress and Satellite Award for Best Supporting Actress – Motion Picture, as well as being nominated for an Academy Award for Best Supporting Actress, a Golden Globe Award for Best Supporting Actress – Motion Picture, the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Supporting Role and the Independent Spirit Award for Best Supporting Female among other accolades for the film.

 Following her big break, Squibb guest-starred on Girls, Glee, Devious Maids, Mom and Getting On.
 She was inducted into the Cleveland Play House Hall of Fame in 2016.

 In 2015, Squibb starred opposite Blythe Danner in the comedy-drama film I'll See You in My Dreams.
 Later that year, she appeared in the Christmas comedy-drama Love the Coopers.
-In 2016, she guest-starred on The Big Bang Theory as Sheldon's meemaw.
+In 2016, she guest-starred on The Big Bang Theory as Sheldon's grandmother.
 Later that year, she had a recurring role as Etta Teasdale in the Showtime comedy-drama series Shameless.
 In 2017, she guest-starred alongside Hal Holbrook on Grey's Anatomy.

 She also appeared in the films Other People (2016), Father Figures (2017), Blow the Man Down (2019), Palm Springs (2020), Hubie Halloween (2020), The Humans (2021) and Family Squares (2022).
 She played Old Josie in the 2018 Broadway production of Waitress.
 She had a supporting role in the Disney+ fantasy film Godmothered in 2020.

 She played Vivian, the grandmother of Eddie Palmer (Justin Timberlake), in Apple TV+ 2021 film Palmer.
 From 2018 to 2019, she had a recurring role in the NBC crime comedy-drama Good Girls.
 She also played Mrs. Danforth, a rich benefactor, in "The Indoor Arm", the final episode of the second season of the Apple TV+ series Little America.

-In 2024, Squibb had a first leading role in the action comedy film, Thelma.
+In 2024, Squibb had her first leading role, in the action comedy film Thelma.
 It received mostly positive reviews from critics.
 Mae Abdulbaki wrote in her Screen Rant review: "June Squibb proves she's still on top of her acting game in an energetic, charming adventure comedy that is actually genuinely funny."
 That same year, she appeared in the black comedy Don't Tell Mom the Babysitter's Dead.
 Squibb starred in another leading role in Scarlett Johansson's directorial debut film Eleanor the Great.

+In 2026, she was nominated for the Tony Award for Best Featured Actress in a Play for her performance in Marjorie Prime, which made her the oldest ever Tony Award acting nominee, at age 96.
+In September that same year, it was announced that Squibb had been cast in the upcoming sports comedy Hot Rollers.